Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

 - Binary retention (retained in compilation artifacts);
 - Runtime retention (accessible during runtime).

+    Each subsequent level inherits what is accessible in the previous levels.

 For availability and particular ways of accessing the metadata specified by these annotations please refer to the corresponding platforms' documentation.

 ### Annotation targets